Pennsylvania Dutch: Anti-German sentiment and Americanization

 The next blow to Pennsylvania Dutch came during World War I and World War II.
-Prior to the wars, Pennsylvania Dutch was an urban language spoken openly in the streets of towns such as Allentown, Reading, Lancaster and York; afterwards, it became relegated only to rural areas.
+Prior to the wars, Pennsylvania Dutch was an urban language spoken openly in the streets of Allentown, Reading, Lancaster, and York; afterwards, it became relegated only to rural areas.

-There was rampant social & employment discrimination for anyone suspected of being German.
+There was rampant social and employment discrimination for anyone suspected of being German.
 Meritt G. Yorgey, a Pennsylvania Dutch descendant who grew up during the height of anti-German sentiment, remembers the instructions of his father: "Don't ever call yourself "Dutch" or "Pennsylvania German."
 You're just American."

-Many Pennsylvanians of German heritage have chosen to assimilate into Anglo-American culture, except for a significant number of Amish and Mennonite plain people who have chosen to remain insular, which has added to the modern misconception that "Pennsylvania Dutch" is synonymous with "Amish."
+Many Pennsylvanians of German heritage have chosen to assimilate into Anglo-American culture, except for Amish and Mennonite plain groups who have chosen to remain insular, which has added to the modern misconception that "Pennsylvania Dutch" is synonymous with "Amish."

 Pennsylvania Dutch during World War I

 Palatine Dutch of New York in the 27th Infantry Division broke through the Hindenburg Line in 1918.